sritchie73/NetRep/vignettes/NetRep.md

 do this here, since our two datasets have different samples.

 We can change the order of nodes on the plot by setting `orderNodesBy`.
-If we want to order nodes instead by our test dataset, we can set `orderNodesBy = "cohort2"`.
+If we want to order nodes instead by our *test* dataset, we can set `orderNodesBy = "cohort2"`.
 However, a more informative setting is to tell `plotModule` to order the nodes by the average *weighted degree* across our datasets.
-For preserved modules, this provides a more robust estimate of the *weighted degree* and a more robust ordering of nodes by relative importance to their module, so we will plot just modules 1 and 4
+For preserved modules, this provides a more robust estimate of the *weighted degree* and a more robust ordering of nodes by relative importance to their module, so we will plot just Modules 1 and 4.

 ```r